ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This option allows you to download a spreadsheet or similar file that contains
-one worksheet for every current task [#current]_, and includes raw data and
+one worksheet for every type of task for which "current" data is present
+[#current]_ (one row per task instance), and includes raw data and summary
-summary measures (e.g. total scores).
+measures (e.g. total scores).

 .. note::